 “My mom died when I was seventeen.
-These past seven years have familiarized me with cemeteries, with grief, with thoughts about loss and honoring.
+These past seven years have familiarized me with cemeteries, grief, and thoughts about loss and honoring.
 Cemeteries and death are not avoidable to me.
 In fact, I seem to pay particular attention to them.
-Returning from Sarajevo, I was inspired to continue thinking about death, through the voices of the living.
-Learning about the conflict in Bosnia in the 90s made me realize how each account of an event differs; there is no true account of history.
+Returning from Sarajevo, I was inspired to continue thinking about death through the voices of the living.
+Learning about the conflict in Bosnia in the 90s made me realize how each account of an event differs; there is no one true account of history.
 Collecting oral histories is a way to acknowledge that each person’s relationship to a time or place will always look and sound different.
 And they all are true.
 I want the people I interview to have time to reflect on the work they are doing and why they are doing it.
 I also want these stories to be able to reach other people to probe their ideas about burial, community, gentrification, and place.”

 “Learning about the conflict in Bosnia in the 90s made me realize how each account of an event differs; there is no true account of history.”

 Senior Fellow Matilda Ostow decided to address the invisibility and neglect of Mount Moriah Cemetery in Philadelphia, PA, and the unceasing commitment of its volunteers.
 “The cemetery’s ownership has been defunct since 2011 and, consequently, it has fallen into disarray and abandonment.
 This was until the Friends of Mount Moriah Cemetery, a nonprofit, was formed.”
 Volunteers through FOMMC began the slow process of mowing, cutting weeds, opening and closing the gate, and doing the maintenance that the privately-owned cemetery would have previously hired out.
 Matilda’s project, collecting stories and oral histories from a few of these volunteers, highlights the dedicated living community that has arisen out of a cemetery that has been forgotten by private ownership and the municipal government.